 With roots in the humanistic tradition of concern for the human condition and the betterment of society, sociology takes a scientific approach to the study of society and of social interaction in groups.
-Our examination of human social organization provides the opportunity to improve the world we have created and in which we live.
-The sociological perspective provides an important way to critically understand how human beings come to think and act as they do in a variety of social contexts.
+Our examination of social organization provides the opportunity to improve the world we have created and in which we live.
+The sociological perspective provides an important way to critically understand how people come to think and act as they do in a variety of social contexts.

 The goal of the Department is to guide students in gaining knowledge of social processes and the social order, how it affects them in their daily lives, and how it can be applied to their lives and vocations.
 Sociology majors develop an understanding of the theories of society and social groups, learn to create and use scientific tools of analysis, and practice the application of sociological concepts to the solution of social problems.